 Stamford American hosts Prof. Robert F. Engle III

-24 FEBRUARY 2017 (SINGAPORE) – Stamford American International School (www.sais.edu.sg) was thrilled to welcome on Friday, Prof. Robert F. Engle III, the 2003 Nobel Laureate for Economic Sciences, to its campus as part of its 2017 Nobel Laureate Series to deliver a unique classroom session to the School’s International Baccalaureate Diploma Programme’s Economics students.
+24 FEBRUARY 2017 (SINGAPORE) – Stamford American International School (www.sais.edu.sg) was thrilled to welcome on Friday, Prof. Robert F. Engle III, the 2003 Nobel Laureate for Economic Sciences, to its campus as part of its 2017 Nobel Laureate Series to deliver a unique classroom session to the School’s International Baccalaureate Diploma Programme (IBDP)’s Economics students.
 Prof. Engle, an expert in time series analysis of financial markets, delivered a mini-lecture on the topic of The Prospects for Global Financial Stability.

 Stamford American students had the opportunity after Prof. Engle’s lecture to ask the Nobel Laureate his thoughts on topics such as the trend towards national protectionalism and economic reforms and their impact on local and global economies and also unemployment.
 The month-old Trump Administration and the possible economic effects of its proposed policies were also of interest to Stamford American students.

 On what the future holds and how to shape the world, Prof Engle encouraged and said “You are the future and we need to make sure the future looks substantially better than the past.”